ChenyuHeidiZhang/ExperimentGame/README.md

 There are 5 Sessions total
 * Each session is comprised of 20 blocks (5 blocks for each task type, 800 trials in each block); Each block is comprised of 40 trials (32 non-dominated, 8 dominated)

-* To replace this file, go the assets folder, copy the new csv file into the folder, and remove the first line (header) of the file.

 -----------